Bethenny Frankel Sets Business Competition Series at HBO Max

 Bethenny Frankel is coming to HBO Max with an unscripted competition series.

 The “Real Housewives of New York” alum has scored an eight-episode order at the nascent streamer for “The Big Shot With Bethenny.”
 In the half-hour series, aspiring moguls will compete for a chance to win a spot on the executive team of Frankel’s lifestyle brand, Skinnygirl.
 The series will be produced by MGM Television, B Real Productions and Big Fish Entertainment.
-Frankel will executive produce along with Mark Burnett, Barry Poznick and Dan Cesareo.
+Frankel will executive produce along with Mark Burnett, Barry Poznick, Dan Cesareo, and Lucilla D’Agostino.

 “Aside from motherhood, what truly defines me as a person is being a driven, passionate and hard-working woman determined to make the impossible possible,” Frankel said.
 “My mantra is to come from a place of ‘yes’ and to find and create the solution.
 I am an executor of visions, and I share and impart that information to those who work with me.
 MGM has been neck-in-neck with me with ideas and their execution.
 I couldn’t be more thrilled to continue my longstanding relationship with Mark Burnett on this series and pay this American Dream story forward.”